Thinkific has been one of the most popular course platforms out there.

 Mobile app

-For example, quizzes, surveys, assignments, presentations, and even live videos are not supported.
-When it comes to community, members can’t access the directory to connect with other members in DMs and attend community events live on mobile!
+- Restricted community features: Members can’t access the directory to connect with other members in DMs, and they can’t attend community events live on mobile.

 Pricing